vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 "Ata eva vicitretyuktam..

-Ityeșāpi bhāratīyatvena prasiddhā Kohalapradarsite nāndyupapannā bhavati."
+Ityeṣāpi bhāratīyatvena prasiddhā Kohalapradarsite nāndyupapannā bhavati."

 A. Bh., 25.
 Here the word "Bhāratīya" is of very great importance in giving us a clue to the relation, we are trying to find out.
 This word means "propounded by the son of Bharata".
 It cannot mean "of Bharata" because according to Pāņini's rule “Vrddhācchah" (Pa.
 4-2-14.) the affix "Cha" which changes into "iya", cannot be added to a word with a short initial syllable.